keycloak/keycloak-quickstarts/proxy/traefik/reencrypt/README.md

 ## What is TLS re-encrypt?

 In TLS re-encrypt mode, the load balancer decrypts the incoming HTTPS connection and establishes a new HTTPS connection to the backend service.
-Traefik operates at the HTTP layer (Layer 7) and has a direct access to the HTTP content.
+Traefik operates at the HTTP layer (Layer 7) and has direct access to the HTTP content.

 - Traefik can inspect, modify, and cache HTTP headers and the request body.
 The end-to-end encryption between the client and Keycloak is _not preserved._
 - Traefik holds a TLS certificate and a private key used to authenticate itself to the client.